Bad Benchmark, Right Result

 I bounced over to Twitter all excited, because from a developer point of view this is clearly way freakin' awesomer than the string gymnastics.

-Sure enough, when I visited the benchmark in question I saw exactly the same thing as Kris.
+However, when I visited the benchmark in question I saw problems.
 Roughly speaking it appeared 70% slower to use

 WebKitCSSMatrix than to create strings.
 On the other side I had the comment in the bug, which definitely indicated that using a matrix should be faster than passing in a string.
 The theory being that internally we can detect the use of the matrix and can bypass the CSS string parser.